- 5 bratwurst

 - 1 large Sweet onion – cut into slices

 - 1 bell pepper – cut into slices

 - Stone ground (or spicy) mustard – enough to your liking

 - 2 fresh baguettes – cut into portions to fit the brats

 - In a medium pot, heat beer over medium heat.
 Once heated add brats and bring to a low boil.
 Boil until brats are cooked through, about 15 minutes.
 Boiling the brats low and slow ensures everything stays juicy.

 - While brats are boiling prepare the onions and peppers.
 In a medium skillet melt about 2 pats of butter (replace with olive oil if you prefer).
 Once butter has melted add in sliced onion and pepper.
 Season with a little salt and pepper.
 Saute until soft and easily cut with a fork.
 Note: for even more flavor I’ll add a drizzle of thick balsamic to the finished onions and pepper.

-Back to the brats.
-Preheat a stove top grill pan (or your outdoor grill, if that’s what you prefer) over medium/high heat.
+- Back to the brats.
+Preheat a stovetop grill pan (or your outdoor grill, if that’s what you prefer) over medium/high heat.
 Using tongs carefully take the brats out of the beer and place on to the grill pan.
-Grill until you’ve reach the desired char/grill marks.
-Note: another way to keep your brats juicy, is to baste the brats with the left over beer from boiling as they are grilling.
+Grill until you’ve reached the desired char/grill marks.
+Note: another way to keep your brats juicy, is to baste the brats with the leftover beer from boiling as they are grilling.

-As an accompaniment I like to serve there brats with my Authentic German Potato Salad.
+As an accompaniment, I like to serve these brats with my Authentic German Potato Salad.